nico4mcs/doc/doc/Coding/Javascript/TypeErrors.md

 }
 ```

-I thought, that if I use a string `'0'` and use the `not` operator on it, it would automatically parse to a boolean and 0 becomes false, everything else true.
+I thought, that if I parse a string `id = '0'` to a boolean, it becomes false, everything else true.
 Instead, it was always true, no matter what the `id` was.
-An empty string on the other hand becomes false and using `not`it becomes true.
+An empty string on the other hand is parsed to false.
-When I found the mistake I compared the string `id` to the string `'0'` which worked.
+When I found the mistake, I compared the string `id` to the string `'0'` which worked.

 ```csharp
 if(id === '0'){